Yemeni Association of Certified Public Accountants

 SMO 1: Quality Assurance

-Prior to 2020, in the absence of a QA review system, while YACPA had no direct responsibility for the establishment of a QA review system, it actively promoted the need for such a system to the regulators.
-YACPA proactively engaged with the Ministry of Industry and Trade (MIT) and other entities such as the Chamber of Commerce to promote the passage of the resolution that would enable the adoption of a QA review system in line with SMO 1 requirements.
+Prior to 2020, in the absence of a QA review system, while YACPA had no direct responsibility for the establishment of a QA review system, it promoted the need for such a system to regulators.
+YACPA proactively engaged with the Ministry of Industry and Trade (MIT) and other entities such as the Chamber of Commerce to promote the passage of a resolution that would enable the adoption of a QA review system in line with SMO 1 requirements.
 YACPA also supported the Minister’s Council in drafting the legislation.

 -